francesco-losciale/haskell-todo-list/README.md

 Side project to test Haskell learnings.

-As part of this project, the following significant problems have been solved:
+As part of this project, the most significant solved problems are:

 - To learn Monads, the State monad has been rewritten from scratch following these steps: